YxZhang-XHCY/eccToolkit/README.md

 # README for eccToolkit

 Welcome to the `eccToolkit` repository.
-This repository contains the analytical code employed in the research paper titled "The Adaptational Dynamics of Extrachromosomal Circular DNA in Rice."
+This repository contains the analytical code employed in the research paper titled "Dynamics of Extrachromosomal Circular DNA in Rice."

 ## Overview